josep-mark/Recommender/readme.txt

 Get user recommendations
-This uses Apache Mahouts user based recommender to find five recommendations specific to the user currently logged in
+This uses Apache Mahouts user based recommender to find five recommendations specific to the user currently logged in In our tests a new users results did not always return recommendations Using the userBased recommender in the book tester class did return results though

 Save your books
 This option saves the books a user has rated to the csv that contains the users information This way the user can see the books they have rated on previous log ins

+Launching the program
+Use the main method in userAccountInterface to launch the program

 The back end and Apache Mahout.